ClementNerma/Rave/docs/books/hybrid.md

 println!(sum(2, 3, 4)); // Prints: "9"
 ```

-Here, `numbers` becomes a `List<int>` because of the `...` symbol, and it will also accept any argument.
+Here, `numbers` becomes a `Array<int>` because of the `...` symbol, and it will also accept any argument.
 Note that this feature can be used between before other arguments:

 ```sn
 func sum (...numbers: int, coefficient: int) -> int {